YohanLB09/Active-Directory-Deployment-and-Configuration/README.md

 <img src="https://i.imgur.com/0LC4vBk.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--You should be automatically logged off the Domain Controller VM as it has now been (tbc).
+-You should be automatically logged off the Domain Controller VM.

 This step officially promotes the Server VM to a domain controller by installing the necessary domain services and configuring it as the root of a new Active Directory forest (e.g., mydomain.com).
 This establishes the foundational structure for the domain, including the domain naming system and security boundaries.
 The automatic logoff indicates the server is restarting to finalize the domain controller configuration.
 </p>